 The Little Book of Stoicism is a great read and I can highly recommend it.

 If one were to ask me what they should read to understand stoicism, I would preface my answer saying that I’m not the biggest expert in the field.
-And then the first book I would recommend them is The Little Book of Stoicism.
+And then the first book I would recommend to them is The Little Book of Stoicism.